 Mix and match their delicious tapas like barbeque chicken skewers, ceviche, or avocado fries.
 Or opt for a full meal like their customizable nacho bowl, exciting tacos, or their fresh catch-of-the-day plate.

 But again, this restaurant is on the more expensive side, with most items starting at 350+ pesos and juices and smoothies around 240 pesos.
 So if you get drinks and a few tapas, it can really add up.
-But the view is amazing and the staff is very friendly and inviting.
+But the view is amazing, and the staff is very friendly and inviting.

 Plus, you can hit the beach straight after or check out some boutique shopping at the hotel – including products from the restaurant!
-If you don’t have space on your carry on, no worries, they have one of the best website interfaces of all Mexican online stores in Tulum!
+If you don’t have space on your carry-on, no worries, they have one of the best website interfaces of all Mexican online stores in Tulum!

-Recommended by Kanupriyaa from Sunset Jeans
+Recommended by Kanupriyaa from My Lost Camel

 Tulum is a delight for vegans and vegetarians in a surprising twist of culture in a country that loves meaty tacos.

-Walking inside you will wonder if you accidentally stepped into a Tokyo cartoon cafe by mistake.
+Walking inside, you will wonder if you accidentally stepped into a Tokyo cartoon cafe by mistake.